The NC Mall Guide

 Place the NC items you want to send in your inventory, along with your gift boxes.
 Then click on a gift box and select the item you want to send in the drop down menu and select "Submit".

 Select or enter the username you wish to send the NC item to (be sure to double check the username!) and click "Submit".
-You also have the option to add a personalized message in the drop down menu if you want.
+You also have the option to select a message to include via the drop down menu.

-Before the NC item sends, you will be prompted to enter your password and PIN (if available) for security purposes.
+Before the NC item sends, you will be prompted to enter your password (and possibly PIN, depending on your PIN preferences).
 To complete the process, select "Gift Item".
 Once the recipient receives the NC item, TNT will send you a Neomail notification.

 Receiving an NC Item

 When you're sent an NC item, it will show up in your Item Event Log.
 First, you need to open the box to see what is inside.
-Then you need to decide if you want to accept, return, or discard the NC item.
+You can choose to accept, return, or discard the NC item.
 If you choose to return, it will send the NC item back to the sender, along with the gift box that was used.
-You have 48 hours to decide what to do with an NC item that is sent to you, otherwise it will automatically be returned to the sender, along with the gift box.
 You will also receive a Neomail notification from TNT when you've been sent an NC item.

 Basic NC Terminology/Acronyms